We are all aware of recent events in the news regarding gun violence especially mass shootings like what happened on the Danforth this past Summer.

 What Everyone Should Know, to Stop Bleeding After an Injury

 This is the focus of the “Stop The Bleed” program.
 This course takes the latest research from the US Military Medicine with regards to effective immediate control of severe bleeding.

 By developing a short concise course covering both the theory and practical skills needed to control bleeding.

 Motivated by the 2012 tragedy in Sandy Hook and multiple tragedies that have occurred in the ensuing years, what has become known as the Hartford Consensus was convened to bring together leaders from law enforcement, the federal government, and the medical community to improve survivability from manmade or natural mass casualty events.
 The resulting injuries from these events generally present with severe bleeding which, if left unattended, can result in death.
 The participants of the Hartford Consensus concluded that by providing first responders (law enforcement) and civilian bystanders the skills and basic tools to stop uncontrolled bleeding in an emergency situation, lives would be saved.
-The first responder program has received very good response and is widely being used across the country.
+The first responder program has received a very good response and is widely being used across the country.

 THE HARTFORD CONSENSUS

 The Joint Committee to Increase Survival from Active Shooter and Intentional